BrandtOgden/Convex-Hull-DSA-Final-Project/README.md

 add_executable(Convex_Hull_DSA_Final_Project main.cpp grid.cpp point.cpp)
 target_link_libraries(Convex_Hull_DSA_Final_Project gvc cgraph)
 ```
-Note that in the "set(GRAPHVIZ_INCLUDE_DIRS..." lines you will need to change the installation directtory to the one you picked when installing Graphviz.
+Note that in the "set(GRAPHVIZ_INCLUDE_DIRS..." lines you will need to change the installation directory to the one you picked when installing Graphviz.
 The CMakeLists file provided should have the default location.
 6. Reload the CMake project

 ### Input Text Files